keithledgerwood/WICLab-guide/002-active-directory.md

 ### Complete integration configuration

-The AD Agent running on your Windows Server is now registered with your Okta org.
+The AD Agent running on The Windows Server is now registered with your Okta org.
 You can now complete integration configuration back in your Okta admin console.